PowerShell/PSDesiredStateConfiguration/README.md

 Our initial cross-platform work to enable partner teams:

-- Separate out the DSC parts in the PowerShell engine and moved them as a subsystem into the PSDesiredStateConfiguration module
+- Separated out the DSC parts in the PowerShell engine and moved them as a subsystem into the PSDesiredStateConfiguration module
 - Remove PSDesiredStateConfiguration module from the PowerShell 7 package.
 This allows the PSDesiredStateConfiguration module to be developed independently of PowerShell and users can mix